 - You can sell your home yourself, use a traditional estate agent, or an online estate agent

-- If you use an estate agent, you will need to do some research into which one to choose.
+- If you use a local estate agent, you will need to do some research into which one to choose.
 See: How should I choose an estate agent?

 - You will also need to decide whether to use a sole agent, or multiple agents.
 See: How many estate agents should I use?

 - You will need to agree a fee with the estate agent: aim for 1% plus VAT for sole agent.
 See: How much should I pay the estate agent?.

 - Online estate agents are becoming more popular.
 It’s worth reviewing what they can offer and for how much.
 See Compare Online Estate Agents

 - If you have time and are organised, patient, and willing to work hard, then axing the estate agent and selling your home yourself can save you money.
 But it is not for the fainthearted – or inexperienced.

 5. Decide what price to sell it for

 - One of the most agonising decisions when selling your home is what price to put it on for